Snehitreddy66/Snehitreddy66/README.md

 I’m currently learning:

-- 🌱 PGDM 2nd year in AI & ML as Major specialization and Marketing as Minor Specialization
+- 🌱 PGDM 2nd year in AI & ML as Major specialization and Marketing as Minor Specialization.

 - 💞️ I’ve recently done my internship at CaratRED Technologies as Data Analyst.